Ikramzv/rustle/README.md

-# Rustle - social media written in Rust
+# Rustle - social media application written in pure Rust

 This is a web application built with Rust.